-Many Filmmakers, like everyone else effected by COVID-19 are itching for some level of a return to normalcy.
+Many Filmmakers, like everyone else affected by COVID-19, are itching for some level of a return to normalcy.
 Unfortunately, like many others think that there may never be a full return to normal.
 It may well end up as a pre-COVID and a Post COVID period.
 Similar to how the world changed before and after the great depression, 9/11, The internet, or World War II.
 Societal traumas tend to leave lasting scars, and that tends to effect the market as a whole and certain industries in meaningful ways.
 So let’s look at what one executive producer thinks is likely to happen in the film industry as a result.

 1. The Majors will bounce back quickly

-Historically, film is mildly reversely dependent on the economy.
+Historically, the film is industry mildly reversely dependent on the economy.
 It remains one of the cheapest ways to get out and one of the best ways for families to bond while in isolation.
 The most unpredictable part about this recession’s likely impact on the film industry is the much greater presence of free or cheap entertainment options available right now as compared to the past.

 In any case, A significant amount of the pain that’s likely to be felt from this crash is going to be on the lower end of the spectrum.
 Right now many of the major studios are already gearing up for their next projects since the projects they have will either be released ahead of schedule while people are quarantined or they’ll need to find alternative release plans.
-You can find some of their plans in my COVID News/Affects section.
-2. Freelancers will be hurt in the short term.

-There’s no sugar coating this.
+There’s no sugarcoating this.
 Freelancers are going to be hurt in the short term.
 Government stimulus may help, but won’t solve the issue.
 If you’re in a position to help out by hiring someone to help with your web maintenance or other jobs they can do in isolation, you should do so.

 As this crisis continues to drag on, it’s really important we band together as a community and help each other to get work made, even if it ends up making many of us less money than it normally would.
-3. SVOD Surge

 Given people are going to be locked at home with less money than normal and lots of time, we can expect to see viewership and subscriptions to Subscription Video on Demand platforms go up significantly.
 Not all of these new subscribers will cancel when we return to the new normal.
 I’m not the only one seeing this, it looks like development and acquisitions are on the rise form many of these people.

 It’s very possible that the balance of power between distributors and creators could see a minor shift in the coming months as distributors are going to need more content and the current embargo on production in many states, regions, and territories might cut down on the glut of content that’s been driving down acquisition prices recently.
-4. AVOD Surge

 5. TVOD Plummets